 Sharing The Best Shrimp Creole!
 Friends, this is IT!
-This New Orleans-inspired dish is one I’ve been making for clients for as long as I’ve been a personal chef and this recipe never fails to please!
+This New Orleans-inspired dish is one I’ve been making for clients for as long as I’ve been a personal chef and this easy shrimp recipe never fails to please!

 It’s always a little scary when you proclaim something to be….
 The best!
 The greatest!
 The most perfect!

 I’ve been to New Orleans a couple of times and I really love that city.
 What’s not to love?
 Food.
 Character.
 Architecture.
 Spirit!
 That’s where I first had Shrimp Creole and this comes mighty close!

-Shrimp Creole is a super-simple dish!
+Best of all, Shrimp Creole is a super-simple dish!

 How to make Shrimp Creole: